 Blocked toilet drains are usually the result of one or more of the following:

 - Toys or other items thrown in by children

 - Cotton balls

 There are several methods to unblock your toilet drain but first apply some damage limitation.
 Don’t repeatedly flush your toilet to remove a blockage; it may overflow and then you have a mess to clear up as well as a clogged drain.

-Follow the steps below and you should have success with your blocked drain:
+Follow these steps and you should have success with your blocked drain:

 - If the cause of the blockage is visible, put on a pair of rubber gloves and remove it.